We print your images exactly as you've uploaded them, so it’s important to make sure that they look their best before uploading.

 Your images are digitally printed using a HP Indigo Printing Press in RGB color onto art paper.

-MILK Classic Photo Books are printed in four colors.
+MILK Classic Photo Books and Albums are printed in four colors.
 MILK Premium Photo Books, Albums as well as the Moleskine Photo Books are printed in six colors which results in a slightly richer print.

 The three main aspects of your images to be aware of, are resolution, sharpness and color management.